War museums and memorials to visit

 • search the memorial online to find the name of your town

-• visit the memorial on Hyde Park Corner in London
+• visit the memorial on Hyde Park Corner in London.

 CWGC Experience, France

-From the story of how the dead are still recovered and reburied today, to the skilled artisan craftsman at work maintaining the world's most impressive and recognisable monuments and memorials.
+The CWGC Experience highlights the remarkable work of the Commonwealth War Graves Commission.
+It will give you a behind-the-scenes look at the teams that work to care for the fallen.
+From the story of how the dead are still recovered and reburied today, to the skilled artisan craftspeople at work maintaining the world's most impressive and recognisable monuments and memorials.
 A trip to the battlefields of the Western Front is not complete without a visit to the CWGC Experience.

 Last updated: